June 20, 2025

 Grants Pass Unit, 5375 Monument Dr., Grants Pass – (541) 474-3152

-Additional information about fire season is also available online on our website, www.swofire.com, our Facebook page, @ODFSouthwest and our X account, @swofire.
+Additional information about fire season is also available online on our Facebook page, @ODFSouthwest and our X account, @swofire.

 JACKSON & JOSEPHINE COUNTIES, Ore.
 (Jan.
-26, 2024) – The Oregon Department of Forestry Southwest Oregon District is recruiting for multiple positions for the upcoming fire season, including entry-level and experienced firefighters, dispatchers and detection specialists, totaling approximately 130 jobs in Jackson and Josephine counties.
-These seasonal positions generally span from June through October, however, duration may vary depending on weather and fuels conditions.
+27, 2025) – The Oregon Department of Forestry Southwest Oregon District is recruiting for multiple positions for the upcoming fire season, including entry-level and experienced firefighters, dispatchers and detection specialists, totaling approximately 130 jobs in Jackson and Josephine counties.
+These seasonal positions generally span from June through October, however, duration may vary depending on conditions.
 Both Medford and Grants Pass offices are actively hiring; benefits include medical, dental and vision health coverage and paid holidays, as well as personal business, vacation and sick leave.

 For more information about the Oregon Department of Forestry, please call or visit the Southwest Oregon District unit office nearest to you:

-Additional information is also available online on our Facebook page, @ODFSouthwest and our Twitter account, @swofire.
+Additional information is also available online on our website, www.swofire.com, our Facebook page, @ODFSouthwest and our X account, @swofire.

 JACKSON & JOSEPHINE COUNTIES, Ore.
 (Oct.
-13, 2023) – Following 134 days, the Oregon Department of Forestry (ODF) Southwest Oregon District has officially declared an end to the 2023 fire season in Jackson and Josephine Counties.
-Consistent rain across the district and new, green grass and vegetation growing in has allowed for all fire season regulations and Industrial Fire Precaution Levels (IFPL) to be lifted.
-This declaration takes effect Friday, October 13, 2023 at 9:00 a.m., and affects 1.8 million acres protected by ODF across Jackson and Josephine counties.
-At this time, industrial burning still remains prohibited.
+26, 2024) – After 148 days, the Oregon Department of Forestry (ODF) Southwest Oregon District is officially declaring an end to the 2024 fire season in Jackson and Josephine Counties, taking effect Sunday, October 27, 2024 at 9:00 a.m.
+Consistent rain across the district and incoming rain storms throughout the next week, along with new, green grass and vegetation growing in has allowed for all fire season regulations and Industrial Fire Precaution Levels (IFPL) to be lifted this weekend.
+This declaration affects 1.8 million acres protected by ODF across Jackson and Josephine counties.
+At this time, industrial slash burning still remains prohibited.

 The largest fires of the season on the district are listed below: